 “Travelin'” is the instrumental that follows “Travelin’ Man” as an instrumental journey to follow in the footsteps of the its counterpart.
 In its incarnation as a featured song of the Montreal band Harlequin in the mid-1970s “Travelin’ Man” was always followed by this roughly five-minute instrumental.
 Now it’s part of the “Travelin’ Man” / “Travelin'” / “Know You Rider” medley on Roots and Branches.

-I wrote “Travelin’” with Harlequin co-founder violinist Joel Zifkin.
-The song started out on fingerpicked acoustic guitar in “drop D” tuning in which the low E string is tuned town a step to provide a pedal tone for the song, which starts out and ends in the key of D. The fingerpicking rhythm is unique to the song—I had never heard anything like it prior to composing the core chordal figure of the song.
+I wrote “Travelin'” with Harlequin co-founder violinist Joel Zifkin.
+The song started out on fingerpicked acoustic guitar in “drop D” tuning in which the low E string is tuned town a step to provide a pedal tone for the song, which is in the key of D. The fingerpicking rhythm is unique to the song–I had never heard anything like it prior to composing the core chordal figure of the song.

 The song consists of two primary movements, first D major then A minor with a descending transition section between the two.
 I brought the core chordal figure of the song and three variations to the party and Joel composed the melodies and their variations on violin.